Calebbii/Neighborhood/README.md

 ## Author
 Caleb bii.
 ### Description
-This is an application that allows a user to post a project he/she has created and get it reviewed by his/her peers.
+Neighborhood is web application about different neighborhoods showcasing various bussiness and it also keeps the people in the neighborhood posted on news posts and activities everything happening in your neighborhood.

 ### Setup and installations
 * Clone Project to your machine
 * Activate a virtual environment on terminal: source virtual/bin/activate